LLM+KG@VLDB'24 Workshop Summary: Keynotes

 Next, Prof. Wang introduced the Semantic-enhanced Programmable Graph framework (SPG) developed by the Ant Group and OpenKG \cite{spg} that integrates the structural aspects of LPG with the semantic nature of RDF -- overcoming the semantic complexity of RDF/OWL, while also retaining the simplicity of LPG and its compatibility with the big data systems.
-The SPG layered architecture consists of several modules. (i) SPG-Schema is responsible for the schema design. (ii) SPG- Programming, a programmable framework, deals with knowledge construction, knowledge evolution, expert experience projection, and knowledge graph reasoning. (iii) SPG-Engine is responsible for the execution process of SPG syntax. (iv) SPG-Controller is the control center subsystem, taking care of the control framework, command distribution, and plugin integration. (v) SPG-LLM interacts with LLMs for natural language understanding, user instructions, queries, etc. SPG enables interpretable reasoning based on the integration of rules and graph models.
+The SPG layered architecture consists of several modules. (i) SPG-Schema is responsible for the schema design. (ii) SPG- Programming, a programmable framework, deals with knowledge construction, knowledge evolution, expert experience projection, and knowledge graph reasoning. (iii) SPG-Engine is responsible for the execution process of SPG syntax. (iv) SPG-Controller is the control center subsystem, taking care of the control framework, command distribution, and plugin integration. (v) SPG-LLM interacts with LLMs for natural language understanding.

 Prof. Wang concluded by discussing the potentials of SPG and LLM-guided next-generation industry-level cognitive engines, as well as building an AI framework based on the OpenSPG knowledge engine.